 Sexual Predators & Offenders

 Detectives closely monitor convicted sex offenders and predators within the City of Sebastian.
-The Florida Department of Law Enforcement maintains a searchable Sexual Offenders and Predators Search .
+The Florida Department of Law Enforcement provides the Sexual Offenders and Predators Search for the public to access.

 Found or Abandoned Property